Image source:

 Export and Import of Dairy Products

-In 2023, Russia exported approximately 800,000 tons of dairy products while importing around 1.2 million tons.
-This trade activity illustrates Russia’s expanding influence and demand in the dairy sector, despite some domestic supply-demand imbalances.
+In 2023, Russia exported approximately 800,000 tons of dairy products, while imports stood at around 1.2 million tons.
+This trade activity reflects Russia's expanding influence and demand in the dairy sector, although there are some domestic supply-demand imbalances.

 Significant Events in the Dairy Industry

-• Danone's Exit: On March 22, 2024, Danone exited the Russian market following regulatory approval to sell its assets, leading to an estimated loss of €1.2 billion, reshaping the competitive landscape in Russia's dairy industry.
+• Danone's Exit: On March 22, 2024, Danone exited the Russian market after receiving regulatory approval to sell its assets, incurring an estimated loss of €1.2 billion.
+This move has reshaped the competitive landscape in Russia's dairy industry.

-• TH Group's Entry: Vietnamese company TH Group announced plans to establish a dairy plant in Russia with a processing capacity of 1.5 thousand tons daily, representing a $204 million investment in the Russian Far East.
+• TH Group's Entry: The Vietnamese company TH Group announced plans to establish a dairy plant in Russia, marking a $204 million investment in the Russian Far East.

-• EkoNiva's Expansion: EkoNiva expanded its products to 70 regions in Russia, indicating a broader distribution network.
+• EkoNiva's Expansion: EkoNiva expanded its product reach to 70 regions in Russia, reflecting a broader distribution network.

 • Increase in Imports: There was an 18% increase in butter imports from Kyrgyzstan, alongside stable butter price fluctuations.

-• Domestic Consumption: Domestic dairy product consumption rose by 6%, with raw milk production growing at a slower rate of 2.5% in early 2024, indicating a potential future shortage.
+• Domestic Consumption: Domestic dairy product consumption rose by 6%, but raw milk production only grew at a rate of 2.5% in early 2024, indicating a potential future shortage.

-• Global Trade Engagement: Strategic collaborations with Kazakhstan continue to address agricultural challenges, and Russia has begun importing butter from the UAE, showcasing global trade engagement.
+• Global Trade Engagement: Strategic collaborations with Kazakhstan continue, and Russia has started importing butter from the UAE.

-• Whey Exports: Russia is enhancing whey exports, with Kazakhstan as the largest importer.
+• Whey Exports: Russia is enhancing whey exports, with Kazakhstan being the largest importer.

-• Food Embargo Extension: The Russian government approved a resolution extending the food embargo until the end of 2026.
+• Food Embargo Extension: The Russian government extended the food embargo until the end of 2026.

-• Price Increases: According to Rosstat, butter prices in Russia increased by 5.04% in November 2024, marking the most significant increase among dairy products.
+• Price Increases: Butter prices in Russia increased by 5.04% in November 2024, marking the most significant increase among dairy products.

-• Conflict Impact: Russian drone strikes damaged a Ukrainian dairy farm, killing 11 cows.
+• Conflict Impact: Russian drone strikes damaged a Ukrainian dairy farm.

-• Sovecon Forecast: Sovecon, a prominent agricultural consultancy, reduced its forecast for Russia’s 2025 wheat production.
+• Sovecon Forecast: Sovecon reduced its forecast for Russia’s 2025 wheat production.

-• McDonald's Trademark Activity: McDonald's reportedly registered over 50 new trademarks in Russia, fueling speculation about a potential return.
+• McDonald's Trademark Activity: Registered over 50 new trademarks in Russia.

-• Ice Cream Exports: Russia’s ice cream exports reached $55 million from January to November 2024, a 15% increase compared to the previous year.
+• Ice Cream Exports: Ice cream exports reached $55 million from January to November 2024, a 15% increase.

-• Sberbank Withdrawal: Sberbank withdrew from the subsidized lending program for Russia's agricultural sector.
+• Sberbank Withdrawal: Sberbank withdrew from a subsidized lending program for agriculture.

-• Uruguay's Market Engagement: Russia emerged as a key market for Uruguay's dairy exports, showcasing Uruguay's ability to expand its international reach.
+• Uruguay's Market Engagement: Russia as a key market for Uruguay’s dairy exports.

-In summary, Russia's dairy sector experienced substantial challenges in 2024, with declining cattle numbers and slowing milk production causing a supply shortage and resulting in sharp price increases for dairy products.
-However, the sector remains dynamically engaged in global trade and domestic market adaptation.
-Russia showed the most significant increase in demand, making it the primary driver of the record-breaking export figures.
+In summary, Russia's dairy sector faced significant challenges in 2024, with declining cattle numbers and slowing milk production causing a supply shortage and leading to sharp price increases for dairy products.
+However, the sector remains actively engaged in global trade and has adapted to the domestic market's demands.
+Russia's dairy exports soared, driven by rising consumer demand.
+Meanwhile, the cheese industry continues to expand, playing a critical role in replacing imported varieties amidst ongoing geopolitical and economic shifts.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.